awslabs/aws-track-and-trace/README.md

-# AWS Fleet Management System
+# AWS Track & Trace Sample

 Sample system to track and trace vehicles and assets in the cloud.
 This project contains infrastructure definition and sample code for spinning up a web user interface with a map, in which you can connect your existing or simulated vehicles and assets, and visualize how they progress through their journey.